apache/hudi/docs/_docs/2_3_querying_data.md

 Conceptually, Hudi stores data physically once on DFS, while providing 3 different ways of querying, as explained [before](/docs/concepts.html#query-types).
 Once the table is synced to the Hive metastore, it provides external Hive tables backed by Hudi's custom inputformats.
-Once the proper hudi bundle has been installed, the table can be queried by popular query engines like Hive, Spark SQL, Spark Datasource API and Presto.
+Once the proper hudi bundle has been installed, the table can be queried by popular query engines like Hive, Spark SQL, Spark Datasource API and PrestoDB.

 Specifically, following Hive tables are registered based off [table name](/docs/configurations.html#TABLE_NAME_OPT_KEY) and [table type](/docs/configurations.html#TABLE_TYPE_OPT_KEY) configs passed during write.